sravanpabolu/sravanpabolu.github.io/_posts/2021-02-04-solid_principles.md

 ##### O - Open/Closed Principle

-In object-oriented programming, the open–closed principle states "software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification"; that is, such an entity can allow its behaviour to be extended without modifying its source code.
+In object-oriented programming, the open–closed principle states "**software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification**"; that is, such an entity can allow its behaviour to be extended without modifying its source code.

 The Open Closed principle enforces a rule that a class can be easily extended but at the same time forbids any modification to it’s self.
 This principle highly draws it’s traits from the Decorator & Strategy pattern.
 The Decorator allows extension of behaviour dynamically or statically during runtime.
 It is often referred to as “the alternative to subclassing”, while the Strategy allows implementation of different algorithms interchangeable within the same family.